Aamir1551/MWorld/README.md

     1) and_gate_test to run the simulation with the AND gate being simulated
     2) not_gate_test to run the simulation with the NOT gate being simulated
     3) or_gate_test to run the simulation with the OR gate being simulated

+Code Structure:
+The Matrix and Quaternion code is writtin in the numerics folder.
+The three prototypes used can be found in the prototypes folder.
+The render folder contains code specific to rendering using GLFW.
+The simulation folder includes two more directories:
+    1) blocks - Contains code related to each the functionality to the blocks within the world
+    2) octree - Contains code related to the ForceOctree (Used by the Barnes-Hut algorithm) and CollisionOctree used by the collision handler
+    3) world_handler - Calls the methods that run at each frame in the physics engine.
+It is here, where we use make use of the Block and Octree classes in our simulation.
+    4) environment - Contains the different environments we have simulated such as the logic gates and the final simulation of the world